 As a special benefit to NCLR supporters, we’ve teamed up with FreeWill to give you the opportunity to write a free, legal will online so you can protect your family and their futures just as you’ve helped protect the futures of our LGBTQ community.Even if you’d prefer to write your will with the assistance of an attorney, you can still use FreeWill to create a list of documented wishes, which will save you time and money at the lawyer’s office!

-Building Coalition: How we do our work post-election; NCLR Joins LGBTQ Organizations Committed to Advancing Our Freedom Beyond the 2024 Elections; Transgender Day of Remembrance; Imani Rupert-Gordon to Join Panel of LGBTQ Leaders; Save the Date: Giving Tuesday; U.S. v.
-Skrmetti Supreme Court Oral Argument; Florida Rural Pride; End of Year Virtual Briefing
+Building Coalition: our work post-election; Advancing Our Freedom Beyond the 2024 Elections; Transgender Day of Remembrance; Imani Rupert-Gordon to Join Panel of LGBTQ Leaders; Giving Tuesday; Supreme Court—U.S. v.
+Skrmetti; Florida Rural Pride; End-of-Year Virtual Briefing

 Florida Families File Brief Against Ban on Healthcare for Transgender Youth; National LGBTQ Women’s Community Survey; NCLR President spoke at University of Chicago; Florida Rural Pride